At a Glance

 Some tips for your application 🫡

-Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for supporting children with SEN. Mention why you are drawn to this particular school and how your values align with their inclusion ethos.
+Craft a Compelling Cover Letter: Write a cover letter that reflects your passion for supporting children with SEN. Mention why you are drawn to this particular school and how your values align with their strong inclusion ethos.

 How to prepare for a job interview at Long Term Futures Ltd